salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-html-iframe-script-element-src-setter.md

 To ensure that JavaScript code loaded through a `script` element runs in the sandbox, Lightning Web Security evaluates the source text in the same sandbox before the browser evaluates it.
 This prevents the native behavior of the `script` element from triggering.

-LWS stores the value of `src` in a different attribute `data-distorted-src`.
-LWS fetches the script file using an XHR request and sets the `src` attribute value to a distorted value that uses the script fetched by LWS.
-The browser reads the distorted value of the `src` attribute which kicks off the evaluation process in the sandbox.

-These steps ensure that different browsers work as expected, while preventing them from running script source before LWS can evaluate it.
 ### Distorted Behavior

 This distortion prevents a script from running before LWS can evaluate it.